Berlin street art tour

 To continue discovering the street artists after our visit, don’t hesitate to ask us for the list of artworks you saw together.

-On the way, you will have the opportunity toadmire some of the city’s most famous attractions, such as the magnificent Oberbaumbrücke bridge, the Karl-Marx-Allee, a street that has become the emblem of East Berlin, the 368-metre-high television tower or the Hackesche Höfe, magnificent courtyards in the Jewish quarter.
+On the way, you get to admire some of the city’s most famous monuments, such as the majestic Oberbaumbrücke bridge, or the Karl-Marx-Allee, a traffic axis that has become the symbol of East Berlin, the 368-metre-high television tower, or the Hackesche Höfe, a series of stunning courtyards in the Jewish quarter.

 As part of the Berlin street art tour, we can also advise you on restaurants, bars and entertainment, or work out a full programme with you, to extend your exploration.